About DAYBUE®

 Is DAYBUE right for your child?

-The DAYBUE Overview Brochure provides information about DAYBUE clinical trial results and safety info
+The DAYBUE Overview Brochure provides information about treatment with DAYBUE.

 The DAYBUE Treatment Discussion Guide is a tool you can use to talk to your loved one's doctor about DAYBUE.